HighnessAtharva/Blog/content/projects/Elden Ring Gallery.md

 hidemeta: true
 ---

+The Elden Ring Gallery is a web project that showcases artwork inspired by the highly anticipated game, Elden Ring.
+The gallery features a collection of stunning illustrations created by the talented artist "drakkar2guerre" from Instagram.
+The goal of this project was to create an immersive and visually appealing gallery experience for fans of Elden Ring.

 {{< ico "brand-github" >}} **GITHUB :** PRIVATE REPO.

 {{< ico "archive">}} **DEMO :** <https://highnessatharva.github.io/Elden-Ring-Gallery/>

 - Recruiters, please [email](mailto:HighnessAtharva@gmail.com) to request access.
 - Developers and Creatives, if you need this content, please [email](mailto:HighnessAtharva@gmail.com) to request access.
 I can make a similar content for you if needed (charges will apply).

-## Project Summary

-The Elden Ring Gallery is a web project that showcases artwork inspired by the highly anticipated game, Elden Ring.
-The gallery features a collection of stunning illustrations created by the talented artist "drakkar2guerre" from Instagram.
-The goal of this project was to create an immersive and visually appealing gallery experience for fans of Elden Ring.

 ## Project Tech Stack